srg91/bzseeker/README.md

 bzseeker
 ========

-Small binary-search seeker for search needed dates in BZ2 archives.
+A small binary-search seeker for search needed dates in log-files, archived with bzip2.